 In a world of chatbots, Facebook marketing, and Snapchat, the real estate brochure can seem like a relic from another time.
-However, those who believe this are missing out on a major opportunity.
+However, those who believe this are missing out on a significant opportunity.
 Real estate brochures can be an active and profitable part of every real estate agent’s marketing strategy if you use them properly.

-Because most of us aren’t graphic design experts, check out the ready-to-go real estate brochure templates from ProspectsPLUS!.
+Since most of us aren’t graphic design experts, check out the ready-to-go real estate brochure templates from ProspectsPLUS!.
 They have a variety of customizable and affordable real estate brochure templates and even offer mailing services to get your brochures to their destination.
 Visit ProspectsPLUS! today to see how their services fit into your real estate marketing strategy.

 15 Effective Real Estate Brochure Templates